vudyaabhinav/trayt_express_challenge/README.md

 2. Know how to deal with *promises* and use ES2017 *async/await syntax*
 3. Know how to write *easy to understand* and *easy to change* code
 4. Able to write efficient code that *minimize response time*
-5. Able to do clean commits and make meaningful commit messages. (you should make samll commits that shows how you progress in this project)
+5. Able to do clean commits and make meaningful commit messages. (you should make small commits that shows how you progress in this project)